Facial hair in the military: Czech Republic

-The Army of the Czech Republic permits moustaches, sideburns or a neat full beard of a natural colour.
-A moustache has to be trimmed so it would not exceed the lower margin of the upper lip.
+The Army of the Czech Republic permits moustaches, sideburns, or a neat full beard of a natural colour.
+A moustache must be trimmed so that it does not extend beyond the lower margin of the upper lip.
 Sideburns may not reach under the middle of each auricle.
 Hairs of sideburns and goatee may not exceed 2 cm (0.787 inch) in length.

 Denmark

 Danish Army personnel are generally allowed to wear any well-kept beard.
-Stubble, however, is not allowed.
-Full beards were popular among units deployed in Afghanistan, as it is easier to maintain when in the field.
-This also helped to break down cultural barriers between the Danish and the Afghans, as most Afghan men wear full beards, and because many Danes grow red-coloured beards, an Afghan symbol of bravery.
+However, stubble is not permitted.
+Full beards were popular among units deployed in Afghanistan, as they are easier to maintain in the field.
+This also helped break down cultural barriers between the Danish and the Afghans, as most Afghan men wear full beards, and because many Danes grow red-coloured beards, which is seen as a symbol of bravery in Afghanistan.

 Soldiers who belong to Den Kongelige Livgarde (The Royal Life Guards) are not allowed to have beards when on guard duty.

 Additionally, Danish soldiers are not required to have short haircuts, though most have.

 Estonia

-The Estonian Defence Forces allow active duty members to grow facial hair, but it has to be trimmed and groomed properly.
+The Estonian Defence Forces allow active-duty members to grow facial hair, but it has to be trimmed and groomed properly.
 As of 2021, conscripts are also allowed to grow facial hair.
-Head hair is not allowed to cover the ears and back of the neck.

 Finland

-The regulations of the Finnish Defence Forces (Rule 91) prohibit the growing of a moustache, a beard or long hair.
-Reservists can grow a moustache, a beard or long hair.
+The regulations of the Finnish Defence Forces (Rule 91) prohibit the growing of facial hair.
+Reservists can grow facial hair and are not required to shave for short military refresher courses.